-1. One who gives unwillingly.

-2. One who gives cheerfully, but not enough.

-3. One who gives enough, but not till he is asked.

-4. One who gives before being asked, but directly to the poor man.

-The poor man knows from whom he takes, but the giver does not know who is receiving.

-The giver knows to whom he gives, but the receiver does not know the giver.

-The giver does not know to whom he gives, nor does the poor man know from whom he receives.
+- 1. One who gives unwillingly. - 2.
+One who gives cheerfully, but not enough. - 3.
+One who gives enough, but not till he is asked. - 4.
+One who gives before being asked, but directly to the poor man. - The poor man knows from whom he takes, but the giver does not know who is receiving. - 6.
+The giver knows to whom he gives, but the receiver does not know the giver. - The giver does not know to whom he gives, nor does the poor man know from whom he receives. - 8.
 The highest form of charity is to strengthen the hand of the poor by giving him a loan, or joining him in partnership, or training him out of his poverty, to help him establish himself.

 The highest level of charity-helping a person establish herself or himself-is the foremost ideal of our modern social agenda as we address the complex issues of poverty and welfare and seek the best ways to help people break the chains of poverty.
-The words of Maimonides exemplify the compassion of Judaism and also vividly show how Jewish sages have sought to point the way for Jews to help make our world a better place in which all people might live with dignity and selfrespect.
+The words of Maimonides exemplify the compassion of Judaism and also vividly show how Jewish sages have sought to point the way for Jews to help make our world a better place in which all people might live with dignity and self-respect.

 Some people are surprised when they learn that Judaism embodies compassion and love, for language in the Torah often appears harsh to the modern ear.
 However, one must remember and understand that the Jewish Bible-what Christianity called the "Old Testament"-was written 3,000 years ago.
 Just as it is important to judge Thomas Jefferson, the author of the Declaration of Independence, in the context of the times in which he lived, and not in absolute terms of his having been a slave owner, we must judge the Jewish Bible, including the first five books known as the Torah, in terms relative to what was taking place in society 3,000 years ago.
 By that standard, the Torah was remarkably progressive.
-(For instance, the well-known adage, "an eye for an eye," may seem harsh today, but this concept was an improvement over the mores of Middle Eastern society 3,000 years ago when one could be killed for injuring another person's eye.)
-Actually, although the Torah is an ancient document, there is in Judaism a process of study, commentary, and re-interpretation that has allowed the Torah to continue to speak to Jews in every generation.
+(For instance, the well-known adage, "an eye for an eye," may seem as an improvement over the mores of Middle when one could be killed for injuring another than the Torah is an ancient document, there is in the torah is an ancient document, there is in the torah is an ancient document, there is in every generation.

 Even though Christianity's "New Testament" was written more than 1,000 years after the Jewish Bible, nevertheless both have passages that are harsh by modern standards.
 Both also have language of love and compassion, and there are many important similarities such as the Golden Rule.
 These similarities are not surprising since Jesus was raised as a Jew, as were all of his contemporary disciples.